Ostechondrosis Dissecans is sometimes referred to as OCD,

 - Rottweiler.

-This condition can occur in mixed breed dogs and is not pedigree specific.
-You should always ask about your pup’s family history when you buy, just to lessen the chances of your dog coming with inherited diseases.
+It is important to remember that this condition can occur in mixed-breed dogs and is not pedigree specific.
+It would be best if you always asked about your pup’s family history when you buy to lessen the chances of your dog coming with inherited diseases.

 Treatment Options